 To earn a Conservation Good Turn certificate for your Unit, complete the Unit Tree Plant Report Form and submit soon after your tree plant.

-If your unit wants to go above and beyond to earn a ribbon AND a Unit certificate, you can watch a Tree Planting DVD before your plant.
-The DVD is available to check out at the Council Service center OR you can watch it online by scrolling to the bottom of the page.
+If your unit wants to go above and beyond to earn a ribbon AND a Unit certificate, you can watch the Tree Planting video below before your plant.
 Be sure to check that you watched the video on the Unit Tree Plant Report Form.

 Register Now!
 Click Here for Dates or to Register